Thanks for stopping by!

 An Angel Appears

-After leaving the first clinic and it’s drug experimentation, I moved to a completely different clinic system.
-I experienced two more years of the same treatment I’d had at the first clinic.
-That system was a training ground for new physician’s assistants so they did their one-year internships then they were gone.
-These interns were also being supported by kick-backs from the pharmaceutical companies and before long, I was back on the pill cocktail circuit.
+The clinic system I finally stayed with turned out to be a kind of training ground for new physician’s assistants.
+They would do their one-year internships then they were gone.
+I highly suspected that these interns were also being supported by kick-backs from the pharmaceutical companies for writing out prescriptions of every kind and before long, I was back on the pill cocktail circuit again.

-Then I received a letter that the clinic had hired a new physician’s assistant who was accepting new patients.
-I was not happy with my current PA-du-jour so I thought I’d give this one a try.
+One day I received a letter that the clinic had hired a new physician’s assistant who was accepting new patients.
+I was not happy with the current P.A.-du-jour so I thought I’d give this one a try.
 On our second visit, he asked if I’d ever tried fish oil.
 I looked at him in shock–which he took to be confusion–and began to explain what fish oil was.

 I said that I knew what it was and had been trying it.
 He asked why the odd look and I told him that he was the first and only provider at that clinic who wanted to me to try supplements instead of drugs.